 I think it is after riding the board a couple of times and I tell you exactly why in the review below.
 The Benchwheel is a high quality electric skateboard that will take you wherever you want to go.
-It’s perfect as a starting board or simply for people who can’t drop a $1000 on a skateboard.
+It’s perfect as a starting board or simply for people who can’t drop a thousand bucks on a skateboard.

 Measuring 36.8 inches long and 9 inches wide, the Benchwheel has a very similar deck to the Sector 9 Fractal.
 Both have bamboo in their decks yet are stiff and designed for commuting and easy carving.